steadramon/ESPGeiger/docs/index.md

 # ESPGeiger

-ESPGeiger is a free, open-source firmware that lets you collect and export radiation data using a ESP8266 or ESP32 MCU.
-Use it with an existing Geiger counter, for real-time monitoring with multiple output options.
+ESPGeiger is a free, open-source firmware allowing you to transform any compatible Geiger counter into a real-time, IoT-enabled radiation monitoring system using ESP8266 or ESP32 microcontrollers.

 ## Features